 We may decide that:

-- the obligation will continue without modification
+- that the planning obligation shall continue to have effect without modification;

 There are 4 essential questions we will consider when determining your application: